Now Up To 80% OFF GitKraken Pro

 Updated on: 6/17/2022

 Git flow is a popular Git branching strategy aimed at simplifying release management, and was introduced by software developer Vincent Driessen in 2010.
 Fundamentally, Git flow involves isolating your work into different types of Git branches.
-In this article, we’ll cover the different branches in the Git flow workflow, how to use Git flow in GitKraken Desktop, and briefly discuss two other Git branching strategies, GitHub flow and GitLab flow.
+In this article, we’ll cover the different branches in the Git flow workflow, how to use Git flow in GitKraken Client, and briefly discuss two other Git branching strategies, GitHub flow and GitLab flow.

 The Git Flow Workflow